anpel/restaurant-menu-manager/README.md

 About
 -----

-A restaurant owner once asked me for a quick way to update the daily plates and print the menu with the new ones in 3 languages.

-With this small application you can edit plates inline, reorder the category appearance position and make plates unavailable for the day.
+With this small application you can add categories and plates to the menu, edit plate names, translations and prices inline, reorder how the categories appear in the print version of the menu and make plates unavailable for the day.

-It also creates a printable version of the avaialable plates so you can print them easily.
+When you are happy with the plates on your menu you can get a printable version so you can create daily menus easily.

 Requirements
 ------------

- - PHP > 5.4 (I guess you can go with earlier versions too if you change the [] arrays)
+ - PHP > 5.4 (I guess you can go with earlier versions too if you change the `[]` arrays)
- - MySQL 5.6 (Thats the one I used for development, other versions may work as well)
+ - MySQL 5.6 (That's the one I used for development, other versions may work as well)